Considering a job at Starbucks?

 Quick Answer: How much do Starbucks baristas make?

-Starbucks’ minimum wage starts at $15 per hour, but in many locations, baristas earn between $17 and $19 per hour, depending on experience, location, and promotions.
+Starbucks’ minimum wage starts at $15 per hour, but in many locations, baristas earn between $17 and $19 per hour, depending on their experience, location, and promotions.

 In addition to base pay, Starbucks baristas typically earn around $1.00 per hour in tips, though this varies by store and shift.